writethedocs/www/docs/guide/tools/git_basics.rst

 Clone a Repository
 ------------------

-To download a GitHub respository to your computer use the :command:`git clone` command and the repository's URL.
+To download a GitHub repository to your computer use the :command:`git clone` command and the repository's URL.
 The cloned repository is where your work is performed.
 When you are satisfied with your changes you :command:`push` the updates to your GitHub repository.

 #.
 On your computer, create a root directory where your repositories will reside.
 #.
 On GitHub, navigate to your repository and click the button labeled **Clone or download**.